grafana/grafana/docs/sources/administration/api-keys/index.md

    - If you are unsure about how long an API key should be valid, we recommend that you choose a short duration, such as a few hours.
 This approach limits the risk of having API keys that are valid for a long time.
 1. Click **Add**.

-## Migrate API Keys to Grafana service accounts
+## Migrate API keys to Grafana service accounts

-You can migrate one or all API keys to [Grafana service accounts]({{< relref "../service-accounts/" >}}).
+As an alternative to using API keys for authentication, you can use a service account-based authentication system.
+When compared to API keys, service accounts have limited scopes which provides more security than using API keys.
+For more information about the benefits of service accounts, refer to [Grafana service account benefits]({{< relref "../service-accounts/#service-account-benefits" >}}).

+The service account endpoints generate a machine-user for authentication instead of using API keys.
 When you migrate an API key to a service account, a service account will be created with a service account token.

-The API key will continue to work, and you can find it in the [Grafana service account tokens]({{< relref "../service-accounts/#service-account-tokens" >}}) details.
+> **Note:** If you are using API keys for authentication, we recommend that you migrate your integration to the service account authentication method.
+The API key will continue to work.
+You can locate the API key in the [Grafana service account tokens]({{< relref "../service-accounts/#service-account-tokens" >}}) details.

-For more information about benefits of service accounts, refer to [Grafana service account benefits]({{< relref "../service-accounts/#service-account-benefits" >}}).
+This section shows you how to migrate your integration to use the new service account endpoints.
+You can migrate your API keys using:

+- The Grafana user interface
+- The Grafana API
+- Terraform

+### Migrate API keys to Grafana service accounts using the Grafana user interface

+This section shows you how to migrate API keys to Grafana service accounts using the Grafana user interface.
 You can choose to migrate a single API key or all API keys.
-Note that when you migrate all API keys, you can't create new API keys anymore and will have to use service accounts instead.
+When you migrate all API keys, you can no longer create API keys and must use service accounts instead.

-### Before you begin
+#### Before you begin

+To follow these instructions, you need:

-- Ensure you have permission to create Grafana service accounts.
+- To ensure you have permission to create Grafana service accounts.
 For more information about permissions, refer to [Roles and permissions]({{< relref "../roles-and-permissions/#" >}}).

+#### Steps

-**To migrate all API keys to service accounts:**
+To migrate all API keys to service accounts, complete the following steps:

 1. Sign in to Grafana, hover your cursor over **Configuration** (the gear icon), and click **API Keys**.
-2. In the top of the page, find the section which says **Switch from API keys to service accounts**
+1. In the top of the page, find the section which says **Switch from API keys to service accounts**
-3. Click **Migrate to service accounts now**.
+1. Click **Migrate to service accounts now**.
-4. A confirmation window will appear, asking to confirm the migration.
+1. A confirmation window will appear, asking to confirm the migration.
 Click **Yes, migrate now** if you are willing to continue.
-5. Once migration is successful, you can choose to forever hide the API keys page.
+1. Once migration is successful, you can choose to forever hide the API keys page.
 Click **Hide API keys page forever** if you want to do that.

-**To migrate single API key to a service account:**
+To migrate a single API key to a service account, complete the following steps:

 1. Sign in to Grafana, hover your cursor over **Configuration** (the gear icon), and click **API Keys**.
 1. Find the API Key you want to migrate.
 1. Click **Migrate to service account**.

-### Migrating from API Keys to Service Accounts (API)

-We are deprecating the existing `/api/auth/keys` endpoint in favor of a new service account-based authentication system.
-This documentation will guide you through migrating your integration to use the new service account endpoints.

-**Existing /api/auth/keys behavior**
-The existing /api/auth/keys endpoint generates API keys that can be used to authenticate API requests.
-The process involves:

-1. Retrieving a token for a API key - POST /api/auth/keys
-2. Using the token to authenticate requests

-**New service account endpoints**
-The new service account endpoints generate a machine-user for authentication instead of simple API keys.
-The process involves:

-1. Creating a service account - POST /api/serviceaccounts
-2. Retrieving a token for a service account - POST /api/serviceaccounts/<id>/token
-3. Using the token to authenticate requests

-Service accounts can have limited scopes, offering more security than API keys.

-#### Recommended Migration steps (API)

-Here are the steps required to migrate from API keys to service accounts:

-1. Generate a service account token by calling the POST /api/serviceaccounts endpoint and the POST /api/serviceaccounts/<id>/tokens.
-2. Store the ID and secret returned.
-3. Use the token to authenticate API requests by passing it in the Authorization header, prefixed with Bearer.
-4. SATs used for authentication
-5. Remove any code handling the old /api/auth/keys endpoint - these endpoint will soon be deprecated.
-6. Track the [API keys](http://localhost:3000/org/apikeys) in use and migrate them to SATs

-Following these steps will migrate your integration to the new, more secure service account authentication method.
-Please let us know if you have any issues or feedback.

-### Migrating from API Keys to Service Accounts (Terraform)

-We are deprecating the grafana_api_key resource in favor of grafana_service_account and grafana_service_account_token resources.
-This documentation will guide you through migrating your Terraform code to use the new service account resources.

-**Existing grafana_api_key behavior**
-The grafana_api_key resource generates API keys that can be used to authenticate API requests to Grafana.
-API keys are simple strings that can be easily shared or compromised.

-**New service account resources**
-The new `grafana_service_account` and `grafana_service_account_token` resources generate a machine-user for authentication instead of API keys.
-The process involves:

-1. Creating a service account - `grafana_service_account`
-2. Retrieving a token for a service account - `grafana_service_account_token`
-3. Using the token to authenticate requests

-Service accounts can have limited scopes, offering more security than API keys.

-#### Recommended Migration steps (Terraform)

-Here are the steps required to migrate from API keys to service accounts in Terraform:

-1. Generate grafana_service_account and grafana_service_account_token resources
-2. When creating the service account, specify desired scopes and expiration time
-3. Use the token returned from grafana_service_account_token to authenticate API requests
-4. Remove any references to the deprecated grafana_api_key resource
-5. Track the [API keys](http://localhost:3000/org/apikeys) in use and migrate them to SATs

-Following these steps will migrate your Terraform code to the new, more secure service account authentication resources.
-Please let us know if you have any issues or feedback.
+### Migrate API keys to Grafana service accounts using the API

+This section shows you how to migrate API keys to Grafana service accounts using the Grafana API.

+#### Before you begin

+To follow these instructions, you need:

+- xxx
+- xxx

+#### Steps

+Complete the following steps to migrate from API keys to service accounts using the API:

+1. Call the `POST /api/serviceaccounts` endpoint and the `POST /api/serviceaccounts/<id>/tokens`.

+   This action generates a service account token.

+1. Store the ID and secret that the system returns to you.
+1. Pass the token in the `Authrorization` header, prefixed with `Bearer`.

+   This action authenticates API requests.

+1. SATs used for authentication
+1. Remove code that handles the old `/api/auth/keys` endpoint.
+1. Track the [API keys](http://localhost:3000/org/apikeys) in use and migrate them to SATs.

+### Migrate API keys to Grafana service accounts using Terraform

+This section shows you how to migrate API keys to Grafana service accounts using Terraform.

+#### Before you begin

+To follow these instructions, you need:

+- xxx
+- xxx

+#### Steps

+Complete the following steps to migrate from API keys to service accounts using Terraform:

+1. Generate `grafana_service_account` and `grafana_service_account_token` resources.
+1. Specify the desired scopes and expiration date when creating the service account.
+1. Use the token returned from `grafana_service_account_token` to authenticate the API requests.
+1. Remove references to the deprecated `grafana_api_key` resource.
+1. Track the [API keys](http://localhost:3000/org/apikeys) in use and migrate them to SATs.